powsybl/powsybl-core/docs/grid_exchange_formats/going_further/datasources.md

 `ZstdDirectoryDataSource`.

 `DirectoryDataSource` integrates the notions of base name and data extension:
-- The base name is used to access files that all start with the same String.
+- The base name is used to access files that all start with the same prefix.
 For example, `network` would be a good base name if your files are `network.xiidm`, `network_mapping.csv`, etc.
 - The data extension is the last extension of your main files, excluding the compression extension if they have one.
 It usually corresponds to the data format extension: `csv`, `xml`, `json`, `xiidm`, etc. This extension is mainly used